whealana/citation-tracker/README.md

 # citation-tracker
-The QuEra Citation Tool is a Slack bot that monitors academic papers for new citations using the INSPIRE HEP database.
+The Citation Tracker is a Slack bot that monitors academic papers for new citations using the INSPIRE HEP database.
 It allows users to add papers to a tracking list, fetch recent citations, and receive daily updates — all from a designated Slack channel.

 The system has two main components: